Things To Do

 New to the Park?
 Start Your Visit Here:

-The park's visitor center is in the historic "Oil House" which is part of the larger Ford Assembly Plant complex.
+The visitor center is located in the historic "Oil House," which is part of the larger Ford Assembly Plant complex.
 We recommend making the visitor center your first stop.
-We provide interactive and educational exhibits as well as a variety of park films, which show in our theater on a regular schedule.
-Entry to the visitor center and the films are free.
+We provide interactive and educational exhibits, as well as a variety of park films, which show in our theater on a regular schedule.
+Admission to the visitor center and films are free.
+Enhance your park experience with our pre-visit audio programs.

-Already visited the Visitor Center and want to explore now?
+Already stopped at the Visitor Center and want to explore now?

 NPS photo/Luther Bailey